Blog

-I’ve completed almost 100 audits in the past two years, and I review the Corrective Action and Preventive Action (CAPA) process during every single audit.
-Surprisingly, this seems to be a process with more variation from company to the company than almost any other process I review.
-This also seems to be a major source of nonconformities.
-In the ISO 13485 Standard, clause 8.5.2 (Corrective Action) and clause 8.5.3 (Preventive Action) have almost identical requirements.
+I completed hundreds of audits of CAPA processes over the years.
+Surprisingly, this seems to be a process with more variation from company to company than almost any other process I review.
+This also seems to be a significant source of non-conformities.
+In the ISO 13485 Standard, clauses 8.5.2 (Corrective Action) and 8.5.3 (Preventive Action) have almost identical requirements.
 Third-party auditors, however, emphasize that these are two separate clauses.
-We are purists.
-Although we acknowledge that companies may implement preventive actions as an extension of corrective action, we also expect to see examples of actions that are strictly preventive in nature.
+I like to refer to certification body auditors as purists.
+Although certification body auditors acknowledge that companies may implement preventive actions as an extension of corrective action, they also expect to see examples of strictly preventive actions.

 If the estimated risk is low and the probability of occurrence is known, then alert limits and action limits can be statistically derived.
-These quality issues are candidates for continued trend analysis—although the alert limit or action limit may be modified in response to an investigation.
+These quality issues are candidates for continued trend analysis—although the alert or action limits may be modified in response to an investigation.
 If the trend analysis results in identifying events that require action, then that is the time when a formal CAPA should be opened.
-If the trend remains below your alert limit, then no formal CAPA is needed.
+No formal CAPA is needed if the trend remains below your alert limit.

 If the estimated risk is moderate or the probability of occurrence is unknown, then a formal CAPA should be considered.
-Ideally, you will be able to establish a baseline for the occurrence and demonstrate that frequency decreases upon the implementation of corrective actions.
+Ideally, you can establish a baseline for the occurrence and demonstrate that frequency decreases upon implementing corrective actions.
 If you can demonstrate a significant drop in frequency, this verifies the effectiveness of actions taken.
 If you need statistics to show a difference, then your actions are not effective.

 Step 1 – open a CAPA